dsgn425-2017/photogram_g7_with_solutions/README.md

 ## Setup

- 1. Fork this repository.
- 1. Clone your fork.
- 1. `cd` in to the application's root folder.
+ 1. Ensure that you've forked this repo to your own GitHub account.
+ 1. Set up [a Cloud9 workspace as usual](https://guides.firstdraft.com/getting-started-with-cloud-9.html) based on this repo.
- 1. `bundle install`
+ 1. `bin/setup`
- 1. `rails server`
+ 1. Run Project
- 1. Open up the code in Atom.
+ 1. Navigate to the live app in Chrome.

 ## Generate the database table

 (Your [CRUD with Ruby guide](https://guides.firstdraft.com/crud-with-ruby.html) will be handy for all CRUD-related portions of this project.)

 First, we need an underlying database table to store photos.
-Lets use a Rails generator to help us write the code to get one:
+In this project, I've already done this step for you, but in future projects you would have to do something like the following:

 ```bash
 rails generate model photo caption:text source:string
 ```

 This is a command line command, not a Ruby expression, so don't attempt to execute it within `rails console`.
-Run it at a command prompt.
+Run it at a regular Terminal prompt.

 This command will generate two files:

  - A migration file that contains a Ruby script that, when executed, will create a table called "photos" with two columns in it; "caption" and "source".
  - A Ruby class called `Photo` that will represent this table so that we can interact with it easily.

-Execute the migration with:
+You would then the migration with:

 ```bash
 rails db:migrate
 ```

-You now have a database table!
+You would then have a database table!

 ### Add some data manually